 - Add the garlic and sauté for another minute or two, until the garlic is fragrant.

-- Add the black eyed peas, vegetable broth, smoked paprika, oregano, thyme, chipotle powder, and bay leafs to the pot.
+- Add the black eyed peas, vegetable broth, smoked paprika, oregano, thyme, and bay leafs to the pot.
 Cook the black eyed peas on the manual setting for 10 minutes with a natural pressure release.
 If the beans are still firm after 10 minutes, bring the pot to pressure again for 2 minutes with a quick pressure release.
 Repeat until the beans are tender.

 - Stir and add additional salt, hot sauce, or liquid smoke to taste.